 3 Landscaping Ideas for Maximum Curb Appeal

-If your yard is out of control, guests or potential buyers may be hesitant to approach your home.
+Your yard plays a major factor in adding curb appeal.
+If your landscaping is out of control, guests or potential buyers may be hesitant to approach your home.
 You can tame your yard and improve your curb appeal when you:

 1. Remove any high maintenance plants, trees or bushes: If you’re trying to sell your home, some buyers will see complicated landscaping as a negative because they will need to invest time for upkeep or money to make changes.
 Strip out any yard features that require regular attention and add lower maintenance options instead.

 “Cut back overgrown shrubs and trees, removing any branches that block your home’s façade, address numbers, walkways, or windows.
 Stand in the street and make sure your entry is visible and inviting.
 Remove any plantings that block drivers’ views at the end of your driveway, too.”

 2. Add or redo a flower bed featuring low-maintenance plants: The easiest way to add attractive landscaping is to plant native plants that don’t need much attention and perennials which add color for years to come.